 Julius Caesar scaled down debts, enacted severe laws against excessive interest rates, and relieved extreme cases of insolvency by establishing the laws of bankruptcy essentially as it stands today.
 45 BC – The Story of Civilization, Caesar and Christ by Will Durant.

 By the time Augustus ruled Rome (31 BC – 14 AD), a debtor could choose to give his property to his creditors, called a cessio bonorum, to avoid being seized himself.

 Due to worries about debtors who hid or squandered their property, by 379 AD, this method was only available to debtors whose insolvency was deemed to have been caused by an act of God.

 Canada’s rate of consumer insolvencies is considerably lower than in the United States for 2013, the latest year available at the time of writing this article: 3.4 consumer insolvencies per 1,000 population in Canada vs. 4.4 for the US.

 About the Author

 Earl Sands, MBA, CGA, CPA, CIRP, LIT – is a Licensed Insolvency Trustee.
-He wrote the Personal Insolvency Guide, which was first published by Self Counsel Press and has been sold in stores across Canada.
+He wrote the Canadian Insolvency Guide, which was first published by Self Counsel Press and has been sold in stores across Canada.
 He currently assists in operating one of the best bankruptcy resources on the Internet; Bankruptcy Canada.